 Director, Global Automotive

-As Automotive Market Manager for M. Holland, Matt Zessin integrates cost-effective problem solving techniques and analytical analysis to deliver high-quality materials to M. Holland’s Automotive clients.
+As the Director of Global Automotive for M. Holland, Matt Zessin integrates cost-effective problem solving techniques and analytical analysis to deliver high-quality materials to M. Holland’s Automotive clients.
 He brings relationship-building skills and expertise in supply chain management to the role.
 Matt works closely with account managers to develop new applications aligned with the future of the automotive industry.
 Prior to joining M. Holland, Matt worked for Polymer Z, an automotive plastics distribution company which was acquired by M. Holland in 2015.
 While there, he supported supply chain initiatives and business development activities.
 He has also held positions with Roadrunner Transportation Services, where he managed a company-wide pricing software used to increase new business and create pricing strategies.
 Matt holds a Bachelor of Business Administration degree in Supply Chain Management and Marketing from Marquette University.